Hero background

 About section

-In this seaside village, local teachers do their best with the resources available, but they often lack the time and support to give every student the individual attention they deserve.
+In this seaside village, the local teachers do their best with what they have, but there's rarely enough time or support to give every student close attention.

-The project was created to give children more opportunities to learn English, maths and science in a practical, enjoyable way.
-No teaching background is needed — what matters is the willingness to share games, activities and stories that help young people grow with greater confidence.
+The project was set up to give the children more chances to practise English, maths and science in a hands-on, fun way.
+You don't need to be a trained teacher: what matters is the willingness to share games, activities and stories that help the kids grow in confidence.

-By taking part, you'll work alongside teachers in the classroom, bringing fresh energy and ideas, while living an authentic exchange with the Palawan community — learning just as much every day as you teach.
+You'll work alongside the local teachers in the classroom, bring fresh energy and ideas, and have a real cultural exchange with the Palawan community, learning as much each day as you teach.

 Why participate

-Help make learning more stimulating for the children by strengthening their skills in English, maths and science.
+Help make learning more engaging for the kids, building their English, maths and science skills.

 The Weekly Program